mouse1

 Projects

-An experimental game written from scratch, using no external libraries, in C.
+An experimental aim trainer written from scratch, using (almost) no external libraries, in C.

 topovl/pubovl